New Zealand Travel Advice: How to Plan a Trip to New Zealand

 Do you need a visa to visit New Zealand?

 A tourist visa is activated automatically upon entry to New Zealand for most countries.
 This usually allows visitors to stay for up to three months.
 Find out if this applies to you in our Visitor visa article.
+Visitors also need to pay for an NZeTA and IVL before arrival in New Zealand – see more information on the NZeTA here.
 Other popular visa options to stay in New Zealand longer are the Working Holiday Visa and Student Visas.

 Travel insurance for New Zealand